pixie-io/docs.px.dev/content/en/05-use-case-tutorials/network-monitoring.md

 ---
 title: "Network Monitoring"
-metaTitle: "Using Pixie | Use Cases | Network Monitoring"
+metaTitle: Tutorials | Pixie 101 | Network Monitoring"
 metaDescription: "Network monitoring using Pixie."
 order: 1
 ---

 Network performance can have a big impact on the health of your services.
-However, problems in network performance can often be hard to detect when debugging.
-With Pixie, you can easily monitor your network alongside your applications and infrastructure.
+With Pixie, you can easily monitor your network alongside your application and infrastructure layers.

-This tutorial will demonstrate how to use Pixie to:
+This tutorial will demonstrate how to use Pixie to see:

-- Graph the flow of network traffic within your cluster.
+- The flow of network traffic within your cluster.
-- Graph the flow of DNS requests within your cluster.
+- The flow of DNS requests within your cluster.
-- Graph TCP drops and TCP retransmits across your cluster.
+- TCP drops and TCP retransmits across your cluster.

 **Prerequisites**

 1. You will need a Kubernetes cluster with Pixie installed.
 If you do not have a cluster, you can create a minikube cluster and install Pixie using our [installation steps](/installing-pixie/).

-## Graph Network Traffic
+## Network Traffic Across Pods

 A global view of the network traffic flowing within a cluster can be used to: